-If you've ever tried watercolors or watercolor pencils, you'll notice that the colors look a lot stronger when they're wet than after they dry.
+If you've ever tried watercolors or watercolor pencils, you'll notice that the colors look a lot stronger when they're wet than when they dry.

 The only reason I get bright, fully saturated watercolors now is that I finally figured out how much to overdo it when mixing a wash so that when it dries, it fades to exactly the intensity I want.

-You know what this means though?
+Do you know what this means, though?
 If your watercolor pencil or watercolor paintings are too pale and wishy-washy, one of the biggest ways to get around it is to just abandon watercolor pencils in favor of Derwent Inktense.
-No matter who tries them, on your first attempt you will get extremely strong, saturated color from even fairly light applications.
+No matter who tries them, on your first attempt, you will get extremely strong, saturated color from even fairly light applications.

 About Derwent Inktense

-Sometime between 2004 and now, Derwent, whose laboratories are full of evil scientists bent on soaking up every last dime of my spending money, kept up their mysterious practice of predicting when I'd have some spending money and creating new types of pencils that no other company on Earth has.
+Sometime between 2004 and now, Derwent, an art supply company whose laboratories are full of evil scientists bent on soaking up every last dime of my spending money, kept up their mysterious practice of predicting when I'd have some spending money and creating new types of pencils that no other company on Earth has.